CoNarrative/framework-x/packages/framework-x-redux/README.md

 ## How it works
-The library uses Redux middleware and `replaceReducer` to forward events to framework-x and update the Redux state.
-The middleware checks if the `action.type` has a registered framework-x event handler.
-If there is, the event handler is called with the action's arguments.
-The resulting state merged into Redux's state as a side effect and executed along with any other side effects that were returned.
+The library uses Redux middleware and `replaceReducer` to forward events to framework-x and synchronize the state of both frameworks.
+Whenever a dispatched `action.type` has a registered framework-x event handler, it's called with the action's arguments.
+The framework-x state is merged with Redux's and side effects are executed.

 ## API